 It’s important to be careful about fasting for an extended period of time that your body cannot handle.
 Complete or continuous fasting will trigger “starvation mode,” in which your body starts slowing down to prolong your life.
 This typically begins after three days of continuous fasting.
 During this fasting period of more than three days, your body will hold on to fuel stores as much as possible, and you won’t notice weight loss.

 Weight loss is just one benefit of intermittent fasting for a normal healthy (disease-free) adult.
 Recent animal studies and a few preliminary human trials have shown a decrease in risk for cancer or a decrease in cancer growth rates.
 These studies indicate this may be due to the following effects from fasting:

 - decreased blood glucose production

 - stem cells triggered to regenerate the immune system

 In one study of time-restricted feeding during 9–12 hour phases, fasting was shown to reverse the progression of obesity and type 2 diabetes in mice.
 Obesity is a major risk factor for cancer, which may support fasting to treat cancer.

-In a 2016 study, research showed fasting and chemotherapy combined slowed the progression of breast cancer and skin cancer.
+In a 2016 study, research showed that a combination of fasting and chemotherapy slowed the progression of breast cancer and skin cancer.
 The combined treatment methods caused the body to produce higher levels of common lymphoid progenitor cells (CLPs) and tumor-infiltrating lymphocytes.
 CLPs are the precursor cells to lymphocytes, which are white blood cells that migrate into a tumor and are known for killing tumors.

 The same study noted short-term starvation makes cancer cells sensitive to chemotherapy while protecting normal cells, and it also promoted the production of stem cells.